rachelpizane/Infnet/README.md

 # Infnet | Web Programming with HTML5 and CSS3
- Exercises from Infnet Institute in the discipline "Web Programming with HTML5 and CSS3"
+ Exercises from the Infnet institute in the Web Programming with HTML5 and CSS3 discipline